What is the Impact of AI for IT Operations? — Part 1: Optanix on AIOps

 - Then, to organize the information in a manner that provides a consolidated dataset upon which analysis can be conducted; and, finally,

-- The ability to deliver relevant and precise analytical outcomes that lead to actionable intelligence.
+- The ability to deliver relevant and precise analytical outcomes that lead to actionable intelligence and better service delivery.

 In our next installment in this series, we break down the capabilities of AIOps tools in IT operations environments.